Can your ears keep fit?

 Meet the Oticon HearingFitness app.
 It’s a clever little app that works with Oticon hearing aids to help you hear better.

 It lets you set hearing goals like how long you’ll use your hearing aids for each day.
 It also determines what kind of settings work best in the listening environments you’re in – from a noisy café to your living room, a lively family get together to a peaceful night in.
 It also works with any smart devices you have to help you see the bigger picture of your health – from heart rates to sleep patterns.
 It puts you firmly in control of your wellbeing.

 Create helpful habits

-“The HearingFitness app helps people with hearing loss understand how their hearing health habits can influence how effective their treatment is,” said Mel Gregory, Head of Audiology, Leightons Opticians and Hearing Care.
+“The HearingFitness app helps people with hearing loss understand how their hearing health habits can influence how effective their treatment is,” explains Charlotte Jones, Head of Audiology, Leightons Opticians & Hearing Care.